dmvaldman/dmvaldman.github.io/_projects/satlas.md

 For years I've been exploring and cataloguing remote benches I'd come across.
 It always seemed whenever I found myself in the most remote and surreal of places---there it would be: a lone park bench.
 Inviting me to take a moment, get comfortable, and enjoy the view.

 About 5 years ago I started documenting them more deliberately.
 First in a [photo album](https://photos.app.goo.gl/fUAKrXv3sXCWqmh36) and then a [Google map](https://maps.app.goo.gl/uRKBFx2B3bV1ge9J9?g_st=ac).
 Some friends took interest, and soon we were going on "bench trips".
-Zigzagging through national parks, surveying coastlines, getting lost in cities, and scouring [forums](https://www.reddit.com/r/AskSF/comments/1bmnk7f/favorite_benches_with_views/) to find the next lovingly placed bench.
+Meandering through national parks, surveying coastlines, getting lost in cities, and scouring [forums](https://www.reddit.com/r/AskSF/comments/1bmnk7f/favorite_benches_with_views/) to find the next lovingly placed bench.

 After a few years of casual exploration, I thought I had a pretty solid mental bench map.
 Then I stumbled upon the IG account [Bay Area Benches](https://www.instagram.com/bayareabenches).
 That account both humbled me and made me feel deeply seen.
 I was not alone!
 This man took benches to whole nother level.